SaifRehman/ICP-Airways/README.md

 #### Flow

-1. *USER*:- End user who will acces the application
+1. *USER*:- End user who will access the application
 2. *APPUI*:- The user interface is built using Angular4.
 It leverages restful endpoints by backend microservices
 3. *Login Microservice*:- This Microservice allows the user to login to the application
 4. *Signup Microservice*:- This Microservice allows the user to signup to the application
-5. *Checkin Microservice*:- This Microservice allows the user checkin to a given booked flight
+5. *Checkin Microservice*:- This Microservice allows the user to checkin to a given booked flight
 6. *Listing Microservice*:- This Microservice allows the user to list and browse the available flights
 7. *Booking Microservice*:- This Microservice allows the user to to book an available flight
 8. *Blockchain Microservice*:- This Microservice helps to communicate with the Blockchain